 35. Service of this Order may be effected by facsimile, electronic mail, personal delivery or courier.
 Service is deemed to be effected the next business day following transmission or delivery of this Order.

-Court of King's Sench of Alberta
+Justice of the Court of King's Bench of Alberta